weavc/servicebus-emulator-exporter/README.md

 **Duration Limits**: Hard limits on durations have been implemented, if you find any more caps that haven't been implemented please create an issue or PR.

-**Namespace Limits**: Due to there being a hard limit of 1 namespace the `--group="<namespace name>"` has been added.
+**Namespace Limits**: Due to there being a hard limit of 1 namespace, the `--group="<namespace name>"` parameter has been added.
 If provided this will merge multiple namespaces into 1.

 **Queue/Topic Limits**: There is a hard limit on the emulator of 50 queues/topics.
 The user can filter entities by name by passing `--filter="<filter>"` parameters.
 While not a hard cap, it should help users filter down the queues and topics to a more managable data set.